hussam0is/Multi-Armed-Bandit-Simulator/README.md

 Rewards for each arm are driven from normal distributions.

 **Input:**
-1- expectations= -list of rewards expectations to assign for each arm reward- 2- stds = -list of standard deviation to assign for each arm reward-
+1- expectations= list of rewards expectations to assign for each arm reward

+2- stds = list of standard deviation to assign for each arm reward

 we have:
 r(arm_i)~N(exps[i], stds[i])